MSU returns to the NCAA Tournament

 Gilmore was a member of the US National team in the summer of 1991, earning a gold medal at the US Olympic Sports Festival.

 A selection of the New York Rangers in the 1990 Supplemental Draft, Gilmore played two seasons of professional hockey with the Erie Panthers (ECHL) and Binghamton Rangers (AHL) after leaving MSU.
 He served as a volunteer assistant coach at his alma mater from 1994-96, helping lead MSU to a pair of NCAA Tournament bids and a 53-25-4 overall mark.
 During that time, he earned his M.B.A. from MSU's Eli Broad College of Business.

-Gilmore is currently the director of investment management and a registered investment advisor at Greene Wealth Management in East Lansing.
-He has served on the Board of Directors for the Greater Lansing Amateur Hockey Association (GLAHA), and coaches his two youngest children in the sport of hockey.
+Gilmore is currently the Director of Investment Strategy at Delta Dental of Michigan and President of Red Cedar Investment Management in East Lansing.
+He currently serves as a volunteer on several non-profit committees and boards within the community, and coaches his two youngest children in the sport of hockey.

 Gilmore's wife Jennifer is a former team physician for the MSU hockey program and is an assistant professor in the Department of Osteopathic Manipulative Medicine at MSU in addition to continuing in her role as a team physician in the Athletic Department.
 The couple resides in DeWitt with their children Abigail, a figure skater, and hockey players Ryan and Isabelle.